pritchardn/windlass/Rerun/Explanation.md

     - This can be defeated much like MPIs flag system.
 - Logical graph template -> Block-DAG
 - Logical graph -> Block-DAG"
+- Logical graph -> Physical-Graph-Template
+  - Achieved by adding fields in the LG and LGN classes to include their reprodata
+  - pg_generator.unroll now returns the drop_list *and* the LGT reprodata as a final element
+  - This is then popped by the partition function.